M4V: Multimodal Mamba for Efficient Text-to-Video Generation

 \textbf{Mamba and Vision Mamba.} State-space models (SSMs)~\citep{gu2021efficiently} are a family of models inspired by linear-time continuous systems for processing 1D sequences.
-Despite their efficiency, they are constrained by their time-invariance property, which limits their performance compared to modern large foundation models.
-To address this limitation, Mamba~\cite{gu2023mamba}, a novel form of SSM, introduces time-varying parameters to enhance modeling capacity and a hardware-aware selective scan algorithm to maintain linear-time efficiency.
-The flexibility of Mamba and its variants~\cite{dao2024mamba2} enable performance on-par with Transformer-based language models.
+Despite their efficiency, they are constrained by their time-invariance property, which limits their performance compared with modern large foundation models.
+To address this limitation, Mamba~\citep{gu2023mamba}, a novel form of SSM, introduces time-varying parameters to enhance modeling capacity and employs a hardware-aware selective scan algorithm to maintain linear-time efficiency.
+The flexibility of Mamba and its variants~\citep{dao2024mamba2} enables performance on par with Transformer-based language models.
 Building on this, recent studies~\citep{waleffe2024empirical,lieber2024jamba,li2025transmamba} show that hybrid architectures combining Mamba and Transformer blocks can achieve strong results in language processing.
 Motivated by their success, several efforts have extended Mamba to vision tasks.
-For instance, \cite{zhuvision,li2025mamband,li2024videomamba,chen2024video,wang2024mambar} extend Mamba with multi-dimensional modeling capabilities for image recognition tasks.
-For generation, \cite{gao2024matten,hu2024zigma,oshima2024ssm,fu2024lamamba} combines state-state models with diffusion models for class-conditioned video or image generation, which are limited on relatively small datasets. \cite{wang2024lingen} investigates the use of Mamba for large-scale generation, but still depends on cross-attention for multimodal interaction.
-Recently, \cite{po2025long} explores the potential of Mamba for causal sequence reasoning of video data.
-In this work, we aim at exploring Mamba for much challenging text-to-video generation, which requires producing high-resolution videos from free-text inputs.
+For instance, \citet{zhuvision,li2025mamband,li2024videomamba,chen2024video,wang2024mambar,he2025pan} adapt Mamba for image recognition.
+Other works~\citep{gao2024matten,hu2024zigma,oshima2024ssm,fu2024lamamba} explore integrating Mamba with diffusion models for class-conditioned video or image generation, but these studies remain limited to relatively small datasets and do not handle text inputs.
+In this work, we investigate Mamba for the more challenging task of text-to-video generation, which requires producing high-resolution videos from free-text inputs.